Tuesday, January 20, 2026

 Plus, SuperStation WTBS maintained this Star Wars-like typeface, first used by its precursor WTCG in August 1978, but in a modified ITC Bolt version and with a star icon, lasting until May 1981.

-Notably, the Space Age aesthetic for SuperStation WTBS, which started in August 1978 under WTCG, happened right as Turner launched CNN.
+Notably, the Suzy Rice/Joe Johnston Star Wars-style aesthetic for SuperStation WTBS, which began in August 1978 under WTCG, happened right as Turner launched CNN.

 In 1981, as cable television became a household staple other than a high-tech novelty, WTBS began to phase out its futuristic Star Wars-like feel in favour of a more polished and corporate one.